rusmanr/Advance-Lane-Detection/README.md

 # Advanced Lane Detection

+I am adding Qt pro , tested in Qt 5.15.0 and opencv 3.3.2 on ROS

 >This project is to implement the lane detection algorithm by using C++ language, since many of them are implemented on Python.

 ***